nsmith105/PREPHub/prephub-Server/README.md

 In the public folder, there is a css folder and a js folder, which contains the local.css file and the local.js file respectively, which determine the structure and behavior of the webpage.
+The local.js file controls the behavior of the buttons that change the radio and lights, the behavior of the content buttons on the top of the page.
+Also, web sockets were implemented so the buttons can communicate with the server, and the server can send messages to the website as well, notifying the user of alerts.

 All the modules needed ar ein the node_modules folder, the demo RSS feeds are in the "RSS xml demo files" folder.